-"RESOLVED, that (i) the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2008 and until the Company's next annual general meeting be, and it hereby is, ratified and approved, and (ii) the Audit Committee of the Board of Directors be, and it hereby is, authorized to fix the remuneration of such independent registered public accounting firm in accordance with the nature and extent of their services."
+"RESOLVED, that (i) the appointment of Ernst & Young LLP as Amdocs Limited's independent registered public accounting firm for the fiscal year ending September 30, 2012 and until Amdocs Limited's next annual general meeting be, and it hereby is, ratified and approved, and (ii) the Audit Committee of the Board of Directors be, and it hereby is, authorized to fix the remuneration of such independent registered public accounting firm in accordance with the nature and extent of its services."

-The affirmative vote of holders of a majority of the Ordinary Shares represented in person or by proxy at the General Meeting is necessary for the approval of the Ordinary Resolution to ratify and approve the appointment of Ernst & Young LLP and the authorization of the Audit Committee of the Board of Directors to fix their remuneration.
+The affirmative vote of holders of a majority of the ordinary shares represented in person or by proxy at the General Meeting is necessary for the approval of the ordinary resolution to ratify and approve the appointment of Ernst & Young LLP and the authorization of the Audit Committee of the Board of Directors to fix its remuneration.